 Installations must adhere to the clearances to combustible materials to which this furnace has been design certified.
 The minimum clearance information for this furnace is provided on the unit's clearance label.
 These clearances must be permanently maintained.
 Refer to Specification Sheet for minimum clearances to combustible materials.
 Clearances must also accommodate an installation's gas, electrical, and drain trap and drain line connections.
-If the alternate combustion air intake or vent/flue connections are used on a 90% furnace, additional clearances must be provided to accommodate these connections.
-Refer to Vent Flue Pipe and Combustion Air Pipe section in this manual or the installation instructions for details.
 NOTE: In addition to the required clearances to combustible materials, a minimum of 24 inches service clearance must be available in front of the unit.

-A furnace installed in a confined space (i.e., a closet or utility room) must have two ventilation openings with a total minimum free area of 0.25 square inches per 1,000 BTU/hr of furnace input rating.
+A furnace installed in a confined space (i.e., a closet or utility room) must have two ventilation openings with a total minimum free area of 0.25 square inches per 1,000 BTU/ hr of furnace input rating.
 One of the ventilation openings must be within 12 inches of the top; the other opening must be within 12 inches of the bottom of the confined space.
 In a typical construction, the clearance between the door and door frame is usually adequate to satisfy this ventilation requirement.